-For the rest of this story, see the January 2006 issue of Western Horseman.
+For the rest of this story, pick up the February 2007 issue of Western Horseman.